 Tips #12 Prepare for an emergency

-Notify fire department about the turnaround schedule to get easy help when an emergency occurs.
+Notify the fire department about the turnaround schedule to get easy help when an emergency occurs.

-Stand by rescue team complete with their equipment including ambulance.
+Stand by rescue team complete with their equipment including an ambulance.

 Tips #13 Assign only qualified workers

 Never assign untrained workers to involve in the turnaround.
 It is very dangerous.
 Only assign skillful and trained workers.